PRIDE-Cluster/cluster-design/README.md

 # cluster-design
-This repository to store and track the design process of the PRIDE Cluster projects.
+This repository stores and tracks the design process of the PRIDE Cluster projects.

 Currently, it contains the following information: